 EDSX is one of those decentralized exchange.

-The EDSX platform is fully compliant with all the Swiss laws related to financial intermediaries, banking, anti-money laundering, and organized trading facilities.
+The EDSX platform is fully compliant with all the Swiss laws related to financial intermediaries, banking, anti-money laundering, as well as organized trading facilities.
 Among its core values, there are innovative solutions through blockchain technology that increase security and liquidity.

-It is EDSX’s goal to fully compromise every aspect of the financial revolution and it’s the first platform in Europe with primary and secondary markets for both institutional and retails: the pioneering platform, in fact, employs the world’s leading technology to globally list security tokens in both primary and secondary markets, listing digital securities of real financial instruments to the public with a decentralized peer-to-peer exchange.
+EDSX aims to enable the financial revolution fully.
+It is Europe’s first platform with primary and secondary markets for institutions and retailers.
+As pioneering platform, it employs leading tech to globally list security tokens in primary and secondary markets.
+EDSX lists digital securities of real instruments for public peer-to-peer trading.

 How does it work?
 After the order is placed, the owner of such token specifies the number of units they have to sell, the cost of the token and the time until the bids are accepted.
 Once the selling order is set, users are allowed to bid.
 When the time expires, all the bids are evaluated and executed from both parties.